seriuksergii/users-list/README.md

 ## To run this project locally:

-1. Create and open new directory: mkdir yourdirectory/ cd yourdirectory
+1. Create and open new directory: mkdir users-list/ cd users-list

 2. Clone the Repository: